raspibo/eventman/README.md

 Event Man(ager)
 ===============

-Manage attendants at an event.
+Your friendly manager of attendees at a conference.

 Notice
 ======